 Bella Kobayshi, SA

-I am a mum to my pet cat, Julian.
+She is a mum to her pet cat, Julian.

 Lisa Tiernan, NT

-I been bowling for over 15 years and I have lots of fun and making friends when I represent the NT for National Disability Championships around the Australia every year.
-In 2018 I was a finalist in the NT Young Achiever Awards, in the Sports Category and won the Peoples Choice.
+Lisa has been bowling for over 15 years and she has lots of fun and making friends when she represent the NT for National Disability Championships around the Australia every year.
+In 2018 Lisa was a finalist in the NT Young Achiever Awards, in the Sports Category and won the People’s Choice Award.

-I love to travel everywhere and have been on cruises, travelled to England and love going to Bali, it’s our second home, and only 2 hours by plane.
+Lisa loves to travel everywhere and go on cruises, she has travelled to England and loves going to Bali, it’s her second home.

 Michael Cox, QLD